-1. The Hawkesbury Riding Club Inc. meets at the Hawkesbury Equestrian Centre grounds on Racecourse Road, Clarendon every 2nd and 4th Sundays of the month, from the 2nd Sunday in February to the 2nd Sunday in December.
-For details regarding upcoming events, members should:
+The Hawkesbury Riding Club Inc. meets at the Hawkesbury Equestrian Centre grounds on Racecourse Road, Clarendon every 2nd and 4th Sunday of the month, from the 2nd Sunday in February to the 2nd Sunday in December.

 Refer to the Blue Calendar Card

-Like the club’s official Facebook page (www.facebook.com/hawkesburyridingclub),
+Like the club’s official Facebook page: www.facebook.com/hawkesburyridingclub

-Join the Members’ Only Facebook group (www.facebook.com/groups/hawkesburyridingclub.members)
+Join the Members’ Only Facebook group: www.facebook.com/groups/hawkesburyridingclub.members

 Refer to the monthly newsletter

-3. Dogs are not permitted on the grounds, even if inside cars or trucks, during any Equestrian activity.
-This is a requirement of our
+Dogs are not permitted on the grounds, even if inside cars or trucks, during any Equestrian activity.
+This is a requirement of our Equestrian Australia Insurance Policy.

+Members have free access to the HRC grounds, providing they have E.A. registration, on any day except Sundays, unless the grounds are closed due to extenuating circumstances (such as wet weather, groundworks, exclusive hire or set up for competition).
 Members may receive coaching provided that the coach has registration and insurance with the E.A’s .
 National Coach Accreditation Scheme.

 Bookings by members to use the grounds must be made at least 24 hours in advance via the club’s online booking portal www. hawkesburyridingclub.com.au/ground-hire

 Key collection is usually pick up and return on the same day, however, collection the night prior may also be possible.
 You can contact the Club Secretary, the President or either of the Vice Presidents to find out which committee member is nearest for key collection.

 For safety reasons, no rider is to be on the grounds alone.
 Approved helmets and boots must be worn by any mounted person.
 Vests must be worn on the cross country.

-All riders using the grounds are encouraged to report any damage, dangerous situations or observed irregularities to one of the
+All riders using the grounds are encouraged to report any damage, dangerous situations or observed irregularities to one of the executives.

 Training Day Organisation: